-Zehus and Vodafone worked together, not only on the implementation of the Vodafone IoT service and technology on the first 400 bikes in the bitride service (used in the test phase for Milan Municipal Authority), but also on the development of the connected bike of the future.
+Zehus and Vodafone for Business worked together, not only on the implementation of the Vodafone IoT service and technology on the first 400 bikes in the bitride service (used in the test phase for Milan Municipal Authority), but also on the development of the connected bike of the future.
 Thanks to the transmission apparatus equipped with Vodafone Automotive technology integrated into the pinion of the wheel, the bike transmits the GPS location to identify the bike, calculate the route, the cycling time and speed, as well as locking and unlocking the bike at the start and end of the service.

 Vodafone supplies Zehus with the electronics, connectivity and cloud infrastructure required to implement the bitride service in an efficient manner

 Zehus is not only able to identify the bike’s location, but also how it is being used and the environmental conditions along the route